- Latest available (Revised)

-(1)None of the following shall be regarded as to any extent invalid at law on the ground of inconsistency with the law relating to the distribution of the assets of a person on bankruptcy, winding up or sequestration, or in the administration of an insolvent estate—
+(1)None of the following shall be regarded as to any extent invalid at law on the ground of inconsistency with the law relating to the distribution of the assets of a person on bankruptcy, winding up or sequestration, or [F2in the administration of a company or other body or] in the administration of an insolvent estate—

 (a)a market contract,

-(c)the rules of a recognised investment exchange or recognised clearing house as to the settlement of market contracts not dealt with under its default rules.
+(c)the rules of [F4a recognised body other than a recognised central counterparty] as to the settlement of market contracts not dealt with [F5under its default rules,]

-(a)the settlement in accordance with the rules of a recognised investment exchange or recognised clearing house of a market contract not dealt with under its default rules, or
+(a)the settlement in accordance with the rules of [F11a recognised body other than a recognised central counterparty] of a market contract not dealt with under its default rules, F12...

-(b)any action taken under the default rules of such an exchange or clearing house.
+(b)any action taken under the default rules of [F13a recognised body other than a recognised central counterparty],

 This does not prevent a relevant office-holder from afterwards seeking to recover any amount under section 163(4) or 164(4) or prevent the court from afterwards making any such order or decree as is mentioned in section 165(1) or (2) (but subject to subsections (3) and (4) of that section).